Little John (film): Reception

 The film won above average reviews, with The New Straits Times wrote that the "movie is good in two aspects: its fantastic hit songs and real graphics", while about the performances the critic writes that "Mitchum is charming and likeable" and "Jyothika looks sweet with her new make-up".
-Another critic from LolluExpress.com also gave the film a positive verdict, praising Mitchum's performance.
 However, another reviewer mentioned that "it seems like a film meant for children.
 But then the director seems to have under-estimated the intelligence level of his targeted audience.
 Thiru's cinematography is a plus point for the film."
 Visual Dasan of Kalki called it "average".
 Cinesouth wrote "There is no clue about the venue where the incidents in the story happen.
 Much is left to make out and imagine about the background of the story line.
 The screenplay does not provide for many scenes that inculcate interest in the minds of viewers.
 Hence the weakness of the film in parts".